dgraph-io/cloud-docs/content/admin/monitoring.md

     parent = "cloud-admin"
 +++

-Dgraph Cloud provides enterprises with real-time observability and high-fidelity telemetry of their instances via integration with [Prometheus](https://prometheus.io/), an open-source systems monitoring and alerting tool widely used by several companies and organizations worldwide.
-It has a very active developer community and was recently added to the [Cloud Native Computing Foundation](https://cncf.io/) as a hosted project.

-Prometheus allows for collection and storage of metrics as time series data identified by metric names, timestamps and labels.
-It collects data from targets by scraping metrics HTTP endpoints.
-Dgraph Cloud exposes real-time values at any given instant via the `/prometheus` endpoint.
-Once enabled, Prometheus can poll, collect and store instance metrics by scraping the `/prometheus` endpoint.
-You can also configure Grafana for real-time vizualization and analysis thus allowing for in-depth visibility into the behavior, performance and health of your instances.
+Dgraph Cloud provides enterprises with real-time observability and high-fidelity telemetry of their instances with [Prometheus](https://prometheus.io/).
+Once enabled Dgraph exposes real-time values for **Dedicated** backends at any given instant via the `/prometheus` endpoint.
+You can also configure Grafana for real-time visualization and analysis thus allowing for in-depth visibility into the behavior, performance and health of your instances.

 {{% notice "note" %}}
 Prometheus integration is only available to users of **Dedicated Instance** types and not **Free** or **Shared Instance**.